 An important parameter in the summarizing timeline is the start date, which requires a finalized design.
 Here it is assumed that the detailed design choices regarding the scarcity pricing mechanism for Belgium will be final by the end of Q2 2021, so that implementation can start based on confirmed design choices as of Q3 2021.
-This assumption is driven by the fact that in 2020, an incentive is ongoing (of which this implementation plan forms part) in which Elia assesses the design of scarcity pricing mechanisms for Belgium, based on a proposal from UCL CORE and own identified alternative proposals.
-After public consultation on Elia's preliminary findings (i.e. contained in this report), Elia will submit its final report to CREG by the end of 2020.
+This assumption is driven by the fact that in 2020, an incentive was ongoing (of which this implementation plan forms part) in which Elia assessed the design of scarcity pricing mechanisms for Belgium, based on a proposal from UCL CORE and own identified alternative proposals.
+After public consultation on Elia's preliminary findings, Elia has submitted its final report (i.e. this report) to CREG on December 7, 2020.
 Taking into account the necessary lead times to complete the omega calculation methodology revision track to ensure the future-proofness and robustness of the omega calculation, by the end of Q2 2021 a final design for a scarcity pricing mechanism to be implemented in Belgium is considered to be already quite ambitious.